jamesclampffer/machinelearnings/inverted_similarity_index/README.md

 - Background process will handle merging shards and purging deleted embeddings

 ### Federated Search (`FederatedIndexSearch`)
-- Runs top-K across all shards with oversampling (overscan factor)
+- Runs top-K across all shards with oversampling (the overscan factor)
+  - Overscan factor: ratio of extra items to return from the local top-K from each shard.
 - Re-ranks globally using an ephemeral Annoy index built from per-shard candidates

 ### Token Source